 If you are running and want to stop, the friction between the soles of your shoes and the pavement allows you to stop.

 But if you try to stop as you hit a puddle, you will slide because the water on the pavement lessens the friction by making the two surfaces smoother.

 Have you ever heard of a car ‘hydroplaning’?
-This is friction being reduced by water or any liquid on the road.
-The use of logs and the invention of the wheel was one of the ways man tried to reduce friction and make an object move easier.
+This is the effect of friction being reduced by water or any liquid on the road.
+The use of logs and the invention of the wheel was one of the ways man tried to reduce friction and make an object move more smoothly.

 If you constantly use the brakes of a car, eventually the brakes will fail because the material on the brake drums has been worn away resulting in metal touching metal.
 This can result in a screeching sound.